 You can configure a variety of settings for Postman requests using the request Settings tab.
 These allow you to apply non-standard logic to your requests.

 Postman parses and encodes your request URL in order to maximize the chances of a successful API call.
 Postman encodes the characters in your URL and maps them to a representation that your API is most likely to accept.
-The Postman URL processor is shifting towards a new standard that optimizes the chance of your request being effectively processed by the wide range of server implementations in use.
+The Postman URL processor optimizes the chance of your request being effectively processed by the wide range of server implementations in use.

-The next generation processor will encode characters depending on where they occur in the URL:
+The processor will encode characters depending on where they occur in the URL:

 |URL component||Characters to encode|

-The next generation processor will be turned on by default in your Postman app, however you can turn if off and revert to legacy processing if you prefer.
-You can also turn off encoding if you are working with an unusual server implementation.
+The processor will be turned on by default in your Postman app, however you can turn off encoding if you are working with an unusual server implementation.
+Toggle the setting on or off in your request Settings > Encode URL automatically.

 You can selectively encode parts of your URL by highlighting the text and right-clicking, then choosing EncodeURIComponent.